valkey-io/valkey-bundle/README.md

-# valkey-extension
+# valkey-extensions

-This Project is the Git repo of the [Valkey Extension "Official Image"](https://hub.docker.com/r/valkey/valkey-extension/)
+This Project is the Git repo of the [Valkey Extensions "Official Image"](https://hub.docker.com/r/valkey/valkey-extensions/)

 The Project is maintained by [the Valkey Community](https://github.com/valkey-io/)